mihaivirlan/vue.js-blog/README.md

-# blog built in vue.js and nuxt.js
+# This blog project was buit in Vue.js with nuxt.js web framework

 > My tiptop Nuxt.js project